Uberspace/lab/source/guide_nextcloud.rst

 The easiest way to update Nextcloud is to use the web updater provided in the admin section of the Web Interface.

 If you have installed Nextcloud on a subdomain it can happen that the update fails: Access to the UI is not possible and HTTP 403 errors are thrown.
-In most cases this happens due to wrong owner rights which can be fixed with finishing the update via console and fixing the rights.
+In most cases this happens due to wrong `SELinux labels`_ which can be fixed with finishing the update via console and setting the labels according the loaded SELinux policy.
 ::

  [isaball@stardust ~]$ cd /var/www/virtual/$USER/html